Instructions for Authors

 The word count excludes the title page, abstract, tables, acknowledgements and contributions and the references.

 If you are not a native English speaker, we recommend that you have your manuscript edited by a native speaker prior to submission.
 Professional editing will improve the grammar, spelling and punctuation of your manuscript, providing clear language which will mean that reviewers and editors are better able to concentrate on the scientific content of the paper.

 Please find further details here.

 Full length articles reporting research.
 Authors of original articles are required to comply with one of the appropriate reporting guidelines endorsed by the EQUATOR Network.
 A completed guideline checklist must be included with the submission.
 More information can be found here.

-BMJ Group requires compliance to the following reporting guidelines, please upload your completed checklist with your submission and label it "Research checklist".
-Below are the lists of Research Checklists to be used depending on the kind of your Research Article.
-If your paper does not belong to any below then you are not required to complete the Research Checklist, but you must state in the Cover letter why it was not obtained.
+BMJ requires compliance with the following reporting guidelines; please upload your completed checklist with your submission and label it "Research Checklist".
+Below is a list of the most commonly used research checklists which should be selected based on the type of study you are reporting.
+If your study's methodology does not have a suitable research checklist you may submit the paper, but must state in the cover letter why no checklist is attached.

 CONSORT statement - Required for all randomised controlled trials